 Admits: One adult or two children with the purchase of one adult pass.

 Guided tours are available of this 19-room, Tiffany decorated mansion, where Mark Twain raised his family and worked from 1874-1891, writing many of his famous stories.
-Special “twofer” offer – the Harriet Beecher Stowe House pass and the Mark Twain House pass can be taken out together!
+Special “twofer” offer – the Harriet Beecher Stowe Center pass and the Mark Twain House & Museum pass can be taken out together!

 110 Pequot Trail, Mashantucket CT 06339